jinyoungch/xyz/posts/thoughts/on-reconnecting.md

 What am I most excited about?

-The multigenerational commune that will be my home for the next six months, and the colours of leaves exploding into autumn. :)
+The [multigenerational commune](https://www.instagram.com/westwoodcohoavl/) that will be my home for the near future, and the colours of leaves exploding into autumn. :)